 Can I take the pill after I’ve had a baby?

-If you are breastfeeding, do not use the pill until your baby is six weeks old.
+If you are breastfeeding, do not use the pill until your baby is six weeks old, as it may reduce your supply of breast milk and may increase your risk of thrombosis.
 After six weeks you can use the pill but other types of contraception might be better choices (check with your doctor, nurse or pharmacist).

-If you are not breastfeeding, you can start using the pill once your baby is three weeks old (check with your doctor, nurse or pharmacist).
+If you are not breastfeeding, you can start using the pill once your baby is three to six weeks old (check with your doctor, nurse or pharmacist).

 What if I’m taking the pill and I want to become pregnant?